chameleon-ai/webm-guide/README.md

 Basically if both tracks are highly similar, we can go ahead and mixdown to mono and cut the bitrate in half.
 For short clips it's usually not worth it to do this, but as you can see from the table, a 56k mono track has significant space savings over a 96k stereo track at 3 minutes, granting about 1 MB to be used toward the video bitrate.

 #### Music webms
-Making a music webm is actually one of the easier things to do with ffmpeg.
+Making a music webm is one of the easier things to do with ffmpeg.
 By music webm, I mean a webm with a static image and a song.\
 `ffmpeg -i cover.jpg -i input.mp3 out.webm`

 However, this will use the default audio bitrate of 96k.
 We can be more explicit by setting the `-b:a` audio bitrate:\